ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 banknotes["current_bill_value"]
 ```

-Just as with `describe`, you can compute information about a column using
+Just as with `.describe`, you can compute information about a column using
 Pandas methods.
 Here is the mean:

 ```{code-cell}